 Marylya, 31 years old

-On August 12, my friends and I, after 23 pm, were returning home by car along an empty avenue - there were no more traffic jams in Minsk, as in the first days of protests, when cars were blocked.
+On August 12, after 23 pm, my friends and I were returning home by car along an empty avenue - there were no more traffic jams in Minsk, as in the first days of protests, when cars were blocked.
 And not far from the Stele, where the people gathered on election day, a traffic cop stopped us and ordered us to pull over to the side of the road.
 In addition to the traffic police car, there were several "minibuses" (minibuses. - Approx. BBC).
-People in black protective uniforms, in black balaclavas came up - it seems they had the stripes of the Ministry of Internal Affairs, but I won't say for sure - I could not see it.
+People in black protective uniforms, in black balaclavas came up - it seems they had the stripes of the Ministry of Internal Affairs, but I won't say for sure - I couldn't see it.
 There were a lot of them, only three people fell on our car.
-They did not introduce themselves, they told us to get out of the car.
+They didn’t introduce themselves, they told us to get out of the car.

 We were told to unlock the phones, then the employees began to look at what photos and videos we had.
 They took me aside, and the guys put their hands on the car.
-The guys opened their phones, and in the gallery everyone had videos from previous nights - how cars are in traffic and buzzing and so on.
+The guys opened their phones, and in the gallery everyone had videos from previous nights - how cars are in a traffic jam and hum and so on.
 We know that by law we are not obliged to show this, but when a bunch of black people with machine guns or some other weapon are standing near you ...
 They started cursing, shouting: “You wanted change?
-We will show you the changes now! ” They began to discuss what to do with us, they decided to take them to the police department.
+We will show you the changes now! ” We began to discuss what to do with us, decided to take us to the police department.

 They took the keys to our car, took them into the bus, we didn't see the driver's face either.
 Two people sat down with us with weapons, and someone was driving behind us in our car.
 Then they remembered about me, told to dial the password from the phone.
 I say, "My hands are shaking."
 One of them even said: "Leave her alone, why do you need this."
 The second - the most aggressive - took my phone away from me and also began to say: "Here, there is a video from the protests ..."

 They came to rewrite the data.
-An officer approached me, apparently the police department, without a mask and in civilian clothes - I could not see his face either, because I was facing the wall.
-He told me to enter the password on the phone, but he said: “Mashenka,” “If you need anything, please,” - such a super-kind policeman.
+An officer approached me, apparently a police department, without a mask and in civilian clothes - I could not see his face either, because I was facing the wall.
+He told me to enter the password on the phone, but he said: “Mashenka”, “If you need anything, please,” - such a super-kind policeman.

 On the subject: Protests in Belarus: police opened fire on people to kill